Skip to content

 Your hedge is up 300%.
 The market is crashing.
 What do you do?

 Our testing is unambiguous on one point: aggressive profit-taking dramatically underperforms patient, rules-based approaches.
-Beyond that, the specifics of when to sell, whether to rehedge after, and what to do with the proceeds depend on strike distance, market dynamics, and portfolio context.
+Beyond that, the specifics of when to sell, whether to rehedge after, and what to do with the proceeds all depend on strike distance, market dynamics, and portfolio context.

 Governance